 Now, this brings us to another development that’s coming, and this is a real disservice to users, which is that we have seen the systematic de-emphasis of certificate identity information in popular browsers over time, especially with regard to EV.

 The most visible example is Chrome.
-Chrome did take the green away, so that where the company name used to be green, now its gray and in doing so, it became less visible.
-Chrome has announced that in their release 77, which is coming in October, that there will be no EV indicator in the address bar at all.
+Chrome did take the green away, so that where the company name used to be green, now its gray, and in doing so, it became less visible.
+Chrome has announced that in its release 77, which is coming in October, that there will be no EV indicator in the address bar at all.

 And I just don’t get it.
-I think they’re doing something really bad for their users and because these two browsers between the two of them have a majority of global market share, they feel they can get away with it.
+I think they’re doing something really bad for their users, and because these browsers between the two of them have a majority of global market share, they feel they can get away with it.
 And unfortunately, they probably can.

 But it will be bad for internet security.
 It’s going to bad for the safety of the user.

 Tim: It’s an absurd argument.
-It would be like saying, not everybody pays attention to cancer warnings on cigarette packs therefore take them off.
+It would be like saying, not everybody pays attention to cancer warnings on cigarette packs and therefore take them off.
 Why would you do that?
-Some people do.
+Some people do pay attention.

 You know I use a lot of offline safety analogies in general.
 I like to talk a lot about seatbelts, so let’s talk about seatbelts.
-It would be like saying seatbelts not everybody wears his seatbelt therefore don’t give anybody the opportunity to wear a seatbelt.
+It would be like saying not everybody wears his seatbelt so therefore don’t give anybody the opportunity to wear a seatbelt.
 Why would you do that?
 It would be the wrong way to make a car.
-And yet, not in those words, but that’s essentially the argument that Google has made.
+And yet, that’s essentially the argument that Google has made.